-This same scenario applies when you are away from your tools at a junkyard pulling parts or broke down by the side of the road.
-Perhaps this is one thing we truly enjoy about the hobby, taking a close look at some problem then using a little innovation and common sense find a way to resolve the issue with the resources you have available.
+This same scenario applies when you are away from your tools at a junkyard, pulling parts, or broken down by the side of the road.
+Perhaps this is one thing we truly enjoy about the hobby: taking a close look at a problem, then using a little innovation and common sense find a way to resolve the issue with the resources you have available.

 We join Mark Simpson as he shows us a clever way to create an axle puller using the car’s rear brake drum on a classic 1967 Ford Mustang.
 Normally you would use an axle puller attachment on a slide hammer to get the job done, but Simpson demonstrates this proven technique will also get the job done in short order with no cost.